Gozala/workspace/pages/🚦 Upgrade to UCAN 0.9.md

 title:: 🚦 Upgrade to UCAN 0.9

 - Upcoming [[UCAN 0.9]] spec changes quite a few things would affect significantly [[dag.house]] code base.
 	- The way own capabilities are issued changes from signaling through `my` URI protocol scheme to signaling through designated `my` field.
-This is a welcome change, but it affects both self-issued UCANs and
+This is a welcome change, but it affects [self-issued UCANs]] and